Hazardous Materials in the Warehouse

 In addition to federal laws, each state has a variety of regulations that also need to be observed.
 For example, some of the state laws include the California Safe Drinking Water & Toxic Enforcement Act, Connecticut Manufacturing Employer Hazardous Materials Notification Act, Louisiana Hazardous Materials Information, Development, Preparedness, and Response Act, and many others.

 In other countries organizations exist to work in the same manner as the Environmental Protection Agency (EPA) in the USA, these include, the Canadian Environmental Assessment Agency (CEAA), the Department of the Environment and Water Resources in Australia and the Department for Environment, Food and Rural Affairs (DEFRA) in the UK.

 Classification of Hazardous Materials

 In order to safely and properly handle and store hazardous materials, it is important to know the hazards of those materials.
 Florida State University (FSU) has a Hazard Communication Program that helps all of their personnel working with hazardous materials to be aware of the materials that are stored in the facility.

-In a warehouse, there can be any number of hazardous materials that may be stored.
+Any number of hazardous materials can be stored in a warehouse.
 They are generally assigned to one or more of the following classifications.